 OLE DB destination editor

-When you reach this step your data is in a transformed format compatible with the destination.
-To configure the OLE DB destination go to the SSIS Toolbox.
-In the toolbox expand Other Destinations and drag the OLE DB Destination onto the design surface below the lookup transformation.
+When you reach this step, your data will be transformed into a format compatible with the destination.
+To configure the OLE DB destination, go to the SSIS Toolbox.
+In the toolbox, expand Other Destinations and drag the OLE DB Destination onto the design surface below the lookup transformation.

-Connect all the components together on the design surface to define the flow.
+Connect all the components on the design surface to define the flow.
 Navigate to the Input Output Selection dialog box.
-In the Output list box, select Lookup Match Output, and then click on the OK button.
+In the Output list box, select Lookup Match Output, then click the OK button.
 Rename your destination component.
-Now double-click on the component and configure the destination in the Editor dialog box.
+Now, double-click on the element and configure the destination in the Editor dialog box.
 Now click on the Ok button.

 Pros and Cons of SSIS

-Companies should choose SSIS as per their business needs.
+Companies should choose SSIS based on their business needs.
 Many companies today use SSIS.
 A few advantages and disadvantages of SSIS are listed below:

 Pros